 - Be mindful, the longer they sit, the more they will absorb the flavor of the salt water.

-When you add the chips to the air fryer basket, spray them with olive oil or use 1 tbsp of olive oil to coat them.
+When you add the chips to the air fryer basket, spray them with olive oil or use 1 tablespoon of olive oil to coat them.

 Toss the plantains then start air frying at 400 degrees for 10 minutes, or until desired crunchiness.
 I find that 12 minutes in my air fryer was perfect desired texture and crunchiness.